-Respect for the individual, the right to be heard and not judged, the right to be who you are and to be listened to - these were not very developed concepts; rather maintaining control, keeping it all running smoothly, keeping your distance, seemed , to me ,to be the 'staff role'.
+Respect for the individual, the right to be heard and not judged, the right to be who you are and to be listened to – these were not very developed concepts; rather maintaining control, keeping it all running smoothly, and keeping your distance, seemed, to me, to be the ‘staff role’.

 Now a ‘safe space’ conjures something else for me.

-It slips of the tongue and everyone nods 'how nice' - a bit passive - a bit of a cliche.
+It slips off the tongue and everyone nods ‘how nice’ – a bit passive – a bit of a cliche.

-When you really think about it a 'safe space', for all the various egos, personalities, and individual eccentricities that make up any community of people ,is a very hard thing to achieve.
+When you think about it a ‘safe space’, for all the various egos, personalities, and individual eccentricities that make up any community of people, is a very hard thing to achieve.

-I would like it to mean a space, in which, when we come in to it we leave our preconceptions, prejudice, resentments and niggles at the door.
-We respect other, we respect our differences, we have honest dialogue, we face challenges and we listen to each other.
+I would like it to mean a space, in which, when we come into it we leave our preconceptions, prejudice, resentments and niggles at the door.
+We respect each other, we respect our differences, we have an honest dialogue, we face challenges and we listen to each other.

 None of us should feel threatened and none of us judged.
 Most important of all, those who are the most vulnerable those in the darkest places, should be encircled by the rest of us, supported and held up.

-I think we are getting closer at Designs in Mind - we will never achieve it- it is constant 'work in progress' but we can work at it and we can relish the work.
+I think we are getting closer to Designs in Mind – we will never achieve it- it is a constant ‘work in progress’ but we can work at it and we can relish the work.